 Tip:

-To connect to a different diagnostic network, navigate to Settings > Vehicle Editor > Enhanced Network > Tap Select
+To connect to a different diagnostic network, navigate to Settings > Vehicle Editor > Enhanced Network > Tap Select.

 Prompt is the default option, which allows you to choose a diagnostic network each time you connect to your vehicle.
+The Generic OBD2 network option will provide access to many PIDs, but some PIDs are only available on a specific network.

-To change the default option, tap the network you want and tap OK
+To change the default option, tap the network you want and tap OK.

 In the example below, we tapped Generic OBD2 and OK.
-The second screenshot shows the option is set to Generic OBD2
+The second screenshot shows the option is set to Generic OBD2.

 View diagnostics

-1. Confirm that your phone/tablet is Connected to the OBDLink adapter.
+- Confirm that your phone/tablet is Connected to the OBDLink adapter.
 Tap Diagnostics in the main screen.

-2. You will see a warning message similar to the one shown below.
+- You will see a warning message similar to the one shown below.
 Tap Yes when you’re ready to continue.

 Trouble codes